 VPN helps create a private network using a public internet connection.
 It uses a completely different IP address each time you connect to the internet using a VPN.
 This way, your online activity will not be traceable.
 In short, a VPN keeps the data and searches private, and no one can keep an eye on that.
 Even after such impeccable usage, some countries restrict their people from VPNs.

-Yes, if we look at the stance on VPNs, different countries have different opinions.
+If we look at the stance on VPNs, different countries have different opinions.
 Some countries have accepted the use of VPNs, while some have conditionally accepted, but some countries have completely banned or imposed strict laws on the use of VPNs.
-So, here the question that strikes is that if VPN is helpful in various ways, why does the government impose a ban on VPN?
+So, here the question that strikes is that if VPN is helpful in various ways, why does the government ban VPN?

 A few governments are against the concept of keeping the data and details of users private.
 While a few have wanted to keep an eye on their citizen's online activity to control.
 Hence, for these reasons, governments have imposed bans on VPN services, or a few have implemented internet censorship laws, making VPNs very risky.